girder/girder_worker/docs/plugins.rst

 In some cases, you may not want to perform a pull, and instead want to rely on the image already being present on the worker system.
 If so, set ``pull_image`` to false.

-Finally, to ensure the execution context is the expected one, it is recommended to specify the ``docker_image`` using the ``Image[@digest]`` format (e.g. ``debian@sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf``).
+To ensure the execution context is the expected one, it is recommended to specify the ``docker_image`` using the ``Image[@digest]`` format (e.g. ``debian@sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf``).
 This will prevent
 ``docker pull`` from systematically downloading the latest available image.
 In that case, setting ``pull_image`` to false is less relevant since the image will be pulled only if it is not already available.

+If you want to pass additional command line options to ``docker run`` that should come before the container name, pass them as a list via the ``"docker_run_args"`` key.

 Girder IO
 ---------